VB Migration Partner

 5.7 Pragmas that insert or modify code

-Note: This group of pragmas allow you to control how VB Migration Partner parses VB6 statements or outputs VB.NET code.
+Note: This group of pragmas allow you to control how VB Migration Partner parses VB6 statements or outputs .NET code.
 None of these pragmas can have a scope, because they have an immediate effect on the code that follows.

 InsertStatement code